dotnet/AspNetCore.Docs/aspnetcore/grpc/configuration.md

 ## Configure Kestrel options

-Kestrel server has configuration options that effect the behavior of gRPC for ASP.NET.
+Kestrel server has configuration options that affect the behavior of gRPC for ASP.NET.

 ### Request body data rate limit